 Aleafia Health is a publicly traded corporation existing under the laws of Ontario.
-Aleafia Health's head and registered office is currently located at 8810 Jane Street, 2nd Floor, Concord, Ontario and its corporate website is www.AleafiaHealth.com.
-Aleafia Health intends to change its head and registered office to 85 Basaltic Road, Concord, Ontario on or around August 17, 2020.
+Aleafia Health's head and registered office is currently located at 85 Basaltic Road, Concord, Ontario and its corporate website is www.AleafiaHealth.com.

 Aleafia Health is a vertically integrated and federally licensed Canadian cannabis company offering cannabis health and wellness services and products in Canada and in international markets where it is legal to do so.
 The Company operates medical clinics, education centres and production facilities for the production and sale of cannabis.
 The Company also conducts cannabis research and development and is involved in several joint ventures and invests in a cannabis retail and distribution businesses.